tuxtof/labs/calm/lab3/calm_workshop_lab3_troubleshooting.rst

 Part 3: Launch Blueprint
 ************************

-Once the blueprint has been successfully saved, click the (|image5|) button to lanuch the Blueprint.
+Once the blueprint has been successfully updated and saved, click the (|image5|) button to lanuch the Blueprint.
 Name the application with *Calm Workshop Troubleshooting*.

 .. figure:: http://s3.nutanixworkshops.com/calm/lab3/image6.png